As much as we like to talk about smart sales and marketing alignment, it's no secret that tensions sometimes exist between the two departments.

 Drag-and-drop editing can eliminate the need for professional graphic artists to make things look pretty.
 And advanced permission settings ensure that only designers can edit templates, while only publishers can put out a live piece.

-Once you’ve blown through those pesky bottlenecks, think of all the other great things the right software will allow you to do.
+Once you’ve blown through those pesky content marketing bottlenecks, think of all the other great things the right software will allow you to do.
 Foleon’s content experience platform helps you reach all the right milestones: more and better content, stronger analytics to track your results, integration with your entire martech stack, and the power to get your message heard.

 By working together to solve the content bottleneck together, marketing and sales can solve one of the biggest roadblocks your prospects face in committing to your company.
 Your prospects will have the information they need to make informed decisions about their future.
 And with any luck, you’ll soon have another client name to add to your roster.